Conditions

 Physiotherapist led rehabilitation is the gold-standard treatment for patellofemoral pain syndrome.
 The aims of rehabilitation are to identify which factors are influencing your knee joint pain and correct these with exercise.
 This may involve exercises to help strengthen the hip and knee region, and improve the flexibility of your hamstrings, calves and quadriceps.
 The physiotherapist may also discuss the most appropriate ways to reduce pain during your activities and discuss a phased return to your sport to minimise the chances of this problem recurring.

-9. Patellofemoral Pain Syndrome Rehabilitation Plans
+9. Patellofemoral Pain Syndrome (PFPS)

 These are some simple strengthening exercises for the quadriceps and hip stabiliser muscles.
 These exercises can be performed one to two times per day.
 It is safe and normal to have some discomfort in the knee, but these are low-level exercises that should be non-provocative.
 Pain should not exceed 4/10 on your perceived pain scale whilst completing this exercise programme.